Wyn Craig Wade, The Fiery Cross: The Ku Klux Klan in America New York: Simon and Schuster, 1987.

 “Sometimes a black smile or the tipping of a hat were sufficient grounds for prosecution for rape.
 As one southern judge put it, ‘I see a chicken cock drop his wings and take after a hen; my experience and observation assure me that his purpose is sexual intercourse, no other evidence is needed’” (p20).

-Likewise, such infamous cases as the Scottsboro boys and Groveland four illustrate that false allegations were not unknown in the American South.
-Indeed, false rape allegations remain common to this day.
+Likewise, such infamous cases as the Scottsboro boys and Groveland four illustrate that false allegations were not certainly unknown in the American South.
+Indeed, false rape allegations, directed against men of all races, remain disturbingly common to this day.

 However, I remain skeptical of Wade’s claim that black-on-white rape were quite as rare as he makes out.